Meet our Horses

-BB is a 16-year-old Quarter Horse.
+BB is a Quarter Horse.
 Like Rocky and Hammer, she is a beautiful Chestnut color with a white blaze.
 Unlike the boys, this girl is very petite, making her perfect for small riders.
 BB has a very sweet personality, loves being pampered and never says no to hugs or kisses from her volunteers and riders.
 She also likes trying new things and has a very healthy appetite.
 Her riders adore her, and she has made a wonderful addition to the team.

 Callie is a Polish Warmblood.
 She is a mature girl that has experience in the show ring.
 Callie is quiet and confident and makes our riders feel at home in the saddle.
 She loves attention and being groomed.
 Her easy way of going fits in well at GaitWay.

 Chaos is a stunning Half Arabian-Half Paint gelding.
 His black-and-white-spotted coat is visible from almost anywhere on the farm.
 Chaos comes from New Orleans, where he loves to ride on the levee with his mom and friends.
 His easygoing and very expressive personality is what makes him unique at GaitWay.
 Chaos is joining GaitWay to keep busy and in shape while his owner attends vet school in London.
 Thanks for sharing Chaos with us and good luck Arielle!